 In fact, reports show that websites that link out tend to get more links back in because they are viewed as more relevant and are helpful to users.

-However, avoid linking out to irrelevant sites because you believe they will benefit your site.
+However, avoid linking out to irrelevant sites simply because you believe they will benefit your site.
+Just because they have a high DA, or a large following, doesn’t mean it will be a beneficial link (nor will it translate to convertable leads).

-If you are being paid to link or attempting other manipulative strategies, which can be just as damaging as linking out to irrelevant sites just to boost your rankings.
+If you are being paid to link or attempting other manipulative strategies, this can be just as damaging as linking out to irrelevant sites just to boost your rankings.

 Internal Links simply means you are creating links to internal pages within your site.